Faith: Criticism

 Gustave Le Bon emphasizes the irrational nature of faith and suggests that it is often based on emotions rather than reason.
 He argues that faith can be used to manipulate and control people, particularly in the context of religious or political movements.
 In this sense, Le Bon views faith as a tool that can be wielded by those in power to shape the beliefs and behaviors of the masses.

+Faith as in 'strong unshakable faith' is considered a virtue by many religious believers.
+This has been criticized since beliefs, including religious beliefs, should not be "exempt from critical evaluation" even if questioning or reconsidering these is difficult.